emqx/blog/en/202009/building-modbus-based-iiot-app-with-neuron.md

 IIoT is the acronyms of the Industrial Internet of Things, which is the Industrial IoT consisted of hundreds of millions of pieces of the industrial device.
 Broadly speaking, it refers to the application of instruments, connected sensors, and other equipment to machinery and vehicles in the transportation, energy, and industrial sectors.

 With the popularization of [industry 4.0](https://en.wikipedia.org/wiki/Fourth_Industrial_Revolution) concept and the deepening of industrial practice, the traditional centralized control model has transformed into a distributed enhanced control model.
 At the same time, the advent of the 5G era has accelerated the process of traditional industrial transformation and industrial IoT.
 To implement the flexible production of personalized and digital products and services, in the process of industrial devices intelligent and networked, the new and old industrial equipment needs to be connected to the internet to implement the business of data collection, remote control and configuration update of industrial equipment.
-EMQ X series products can provide the entire solution from the industrial gateway to the platform and implement data aggregation of the industrial device and sending these data to the cloud, at the edge end of the plant and industrial site.
+EMQX series products can provide the entire solution from the industrial gateway to the platform and implement data aggregation of the industrial device and sending these data to the cloud, at the edge end of the plant and industrial site.
 At the same time, its processing ability for edge computing streaming data can provide cloud industrial device data access, data storage and interfacing with cloud-based configuration and applications for the industrial IoT at the platform end.
 Also, it can facilitate the rapid development of industrial Internet applications.

-We will build a simple IIoT application based on [Modbus](https://en.wikipedia.org/wiki/Modbus) through [EMQ X Neuron](https://www.emqx.com/en/products/neuron) and [EMQ X Broker](https://www.emqx.com/en/products/emqx), and use [MQTT X](https://mqttx.app/) to subscribe/display data.
+We will build a simple IIoT application based on [Modbus](https://en.wikipedia.org/wiki/Modbus) through [EMQX Neuron](https://www.emqx.com/en/products/neuron) and [EMQX Broker](https://www.emqx.com/en/products/emqx), and use [MQTT X](https://mqttx.app/) to subscribe/display data.

-## Introduction to EMQ X Neuron
+## Introduction to EMQX Neuron

 EMQ has recently published [an industrial protocol access software Neuron](https://www.emqx.com/en/products/neuron) deployed on the edge gateway.
 As a bridge between humans and machines, it can convert and reorganize the 0/1 data of TCP/IP protocol to an easy-to-understand JSON format, and use [MQTT protocol](https://www.emqx.com/en/mqtt) to export the data to the cloud.
 Therefore, it can better handle the interaction between humans and objects.

-EMQ X Neuron supports various kinds of industrial protocol, including Modbus, OPC, etc. It can meet most of the industrial access requirements.
+EMQX Neuron supports various kinds of industrial protocol, including Modbus, OPC, etc. It can meet most of the industrial access requirements.
 The detailed protocol list is as follows:

 | Protocol Name                                                | **Type** | **Status** |
 | ------------------------------------------------------------ | -------- | ---------- |